Sections in this article:

 Economics and Finance:

-Fractal geometry assists in modeling and understanding financial markets’ irregular behavior.
-It helps in analyzing stock market fluctuations, price movements, and predicting market trends.
+Fractal geometry assists in modelling and understanding financial markets’ irregular behaviour.
+It helps in analysing stock market fluctuations, price movements, and predicting market trends.

 Material Science and Engineering: Fractals aid in characterizing the surfaces of materials, understanding porous structures, and optimizing designs to enhance performance in various engineering applications like creating stronger and more efficient materials.